phgSW61HS/git-training-bd/3-Docker/1-Introduction/Theory/README.md

 Docker uses `namespaces` to provide `isolated` `workspace` called `containers`.
 When a container is run, docker creates a set of namespaces for it, providing a layer of isolation.
 Each aspect of a container runs in a separate namespace and its access is limited to that namespace.
+Using namespaces make possible to isolates an application's view of the operating environment, including process trees, network, user IDs and mounted file systems.
+Concretely, on the same OS, application in different namespaces can have process trees completely isolated and independent from each other.
+Processes cannot then kill other processes that belongs to other process trees.

 #### cgroups( control groups )